hot-glue-for-rails/hot-glue/README.md

 Use `+` to map to the `find_or_create_by` method.
 (Without `+` it will use `find_by`.)

-This is accomlished using a little magic of a lookup field called `__lookup_X_Y` passed in the form parameters.
+This is accomplished using a little magic of a lookup field called `__lookup_X_Y` passed in the form parameters.

 The lookup field is used to look up the associated record, then deleted from the params.